SixArm/kill-palo-alto-networks-global-protect/README.md

 ## Installing

-Simply download the raw file and save it to a convenient location on your hard drive.
+Simply download the raw [gplaunch](https://raw.githubusercontent.com/ips-yes/kill-palo-alto-networks-global-protect/master/gplaunch) shell script file and save it to a convenient location on your hard drive.

 ## Launching the Script

-Simply execute `gplaunch` from the command line with the appropriate parameters.
+Execute `gplaunch` from the command line with the appropriate parameters.

 ```
 Usage: gplaunch [-k] [-s]